CAMSCSC/GitBook-Learn/README.md

 # Introduction

-Welcome to CAMS CSC Learn.
-Use this GitBook to learn lessons from modules written by various people.
+Welcome to CSC Learn.
+Use this GitBook to learn lessons from modules written by Lujing Cen and Oskar Wirga.